-The farmer shears the sheep by hand or with a machine.

-The wool is put onto a sorting table and sorted according to quality and length.

-The wool is flattened and made into bales and sold.

-4. Now the wool is washed to clean it.

-5. Wool clips are washed again to prepare them for spinning.

-During the spinning process, the wool is stretched and plaited.

-7. The wool is now ready to be woven.
+1. The farmer shears the sheep by hand or with a machine.
+2. The wool is put onto a sorting table and sorted according to quality and length.
+3. The wool is flattened and made into bales and sold.
+Image: Construction of the solution of the TIUW flattened and made into bales and sold.washed into bales and sold.washed to clean it.5.
+Wool clips are washed again to prepare them for spinning.Image: Image: Ima t the sheep by hand a sorting table and sorted according to washed again to prepare them for spinning.
+7. The wool is now 8.
+Next, the wool is 1 flattened and made washed to washed again to prepare them for process, the wool is stretched and The wool is now ready to be woven.
 8. Next, the wool is dyed.

-Wool is used to knit a jersey.

-The jersey is sold in a shop.

-Talk to your friend.
+Teacher: Sign: Let's talk Talk to your friend.
 In what other ways can sheep be of use to people?

-Let's play

-Your teacher will teach you to play mini-cricket.
+Let's play • Your teacher will teach you to play mini-cricket. ther ways can • Y s play 'our teacher will teach you to blay mini-cricket.
+Date: